Inkie and Cubbie

 We tried not to think too much of this sudden burst of naughtiness, as it might just have been the smell of milk that set her off.
 Although after I had finished my glass of milk, Inkie still wanted to play with it – trying to stick her head inside and batting it with her paw.
 After a few minutes she settled back down on my knee and I carried on playing my video game.
 That was until a naughty little cat started tapping the controller and even chomped my finger!

-It was wonderful to see the change in her.
+Our sweet little cat curled up asleep It was wonderful to see the change in her.
 The activity kept coming in little waves and she’d wander off do some exploring before returning to my knee and settling down for a bit.
 This carried on for the rest of the evening until we took her up to her room for the night.
 Inkie went straight to her food bowl and tucked into her kitten nuggets, with no encouragement at all, eating quite a lot.
 That night Derek and I went to bed feeling very happy.

 The next morning we let Inkie out of her room and her eyes were wide and bright, she gobbled down some food and then wanted to play with her toys, which was amazing to see as she had not been interested in playing before.